AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceClassLibType/README.md

 InterfaceClassLibType Class
 ===========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'InterfaceClassLib'
+This Class is a wrapper for the CAEXElement 'InterfaceClassLib'

 Inheritance Hierarchy